Sunday, December 08, 2013

 Professional Development Funding

-Equity member advisory: as $12,500 has previously been committed to cyclical projects already scheduled for 2012-2013, $2,500 will be available for member-initiated professional development activities in the current fiscal year.
+$7,500 of the available $15,000 in professional development funding for 2013-2014 has been committed to cyclical projects already approved and scheduled.
+A further $7,500 remains available for member-initiated professional development activities in the current fiscal year.
 PD funding will be disbursed on a first-come, first-served basis.

 Looking to apply?